trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `Effect.runPromise`, `receive(`, `new Promise`, and `setTimeout` counts dropped because the old blocking facade loop and its test timer shim were removed.
+- The workbench theme storage slice stopped mirroring `themeAtom` into the legacy `tg-theme` localStorage key.
+The canonical `trustgraph-workbench-theme-v1` value remains owned by `Atom.kvs` over `BrowserKeyValueStore.layerLocalStorage`; the first-paint host script reads that JSON-encoded key before React mounts and falls back to `tg-theme` only for legacy installs.
 - A focused broker-backend scout found no remaining P0 broker runtime rewrite after the producer, NATS, consumer concurrency, rate-limit, and request-response stop slices. `PubSubBackend` remains an intentional